MTubbin/FOSNN-CartPole/README.md

-Work completed in the teuscher.:Lab as a research intern - Summer 2025
+Work completed as a research intern in teuscher.:Lab (https://www.teuscher-lab.com/) at Portland State Univeristy (Summer 2025)
 ## Description
 This project implements a fractional-order leaky integrate-and-fire neural network to solve the CartPole-v1 environment.
 The effects of $\alpha$ variation on the fractional dynamics is studied in relation to the networks efficiency and robustness.
 The fractional-order network is compared to a first-order spiking neural network and a standard multilayer perceptron as comparison.

 ## Directory:
-Scripts - CartPole MLP, SNN/FOSNN, GL fractional neuron
+scripts/ - CartPole MLP, SNN/FOSNN, GL fractional neuron

-Results - Data Tables, Script Plots
+results/ - Data Tables, Script Plots

 ## GL Fractional Derivative
 Continuous-time Grünwald–Letnikov fractional derivative: